-- certified check.
+- single certified check.

-- bank check.

 - money order.

 - direct debit from checking or savings account.

 Alternatively, you can suspend payments for the duration of your leave.
 If you suspend payments, interest continues to accrue during the leave.
 A maximum interest rate cap imposed under Federal law could apply if you are on a military leave of absence.